openalias/openalias-spec/oa2.md

 ***Question: is it necessary to standardize a list for `asset_ticker`, or are lists for `asset_network` and `address_type` sufficient?***

 ***Question: should OpenAlias maintain key-value pairs for `_openalias-metadata` records?***

+## Example

+We will use the example OpenAlias `example@openalias.org` with the following records:

+### _openalias-payment.example

+> oa2 btc:btc address=bip352:sp1qqfk0ag4gmq87agdy8lawrlt2mf3p8myhkuxgp5s7kdck4ywwg7mjjqc2wmmtfddvevmjnlv4klmgsx4g79rr998d20r5vmxera5f2a54nu5h496v
+> oa2 btc address=1KTexdemPdxSBcG55heUuTjDRYqbC5ZL8H
+> oa2 xmr address=888tNkZrPN6JsEgekjMnABU4TBzc2Dt29EPAvkRxbANsAnjyPbb3iQ1YBRk1UXcdRsiKc9dhwMVgN5S9cQUiyoogDavup3H
+> oa2 eth address=0x4838B106FCe9647Bdf1E7877BF73cE8B0BAD5f97
+> oa2 poly address=0x4838B106FCe9647Bdf1E7877BF73cE8B0BAD5f97
+> oa2 base address=0x4838B106FCe9647Bdf1E7877BF73cE8B0BAD5f97
+> oa2 usdc:base address=0x4838B106FCe9647Bdf1E7877BF73cE8B0BAD5f97

+### _openalias-routing.example

+> oa2 usdc:base 10
+> oa2 eth 20
+> oa2 poly 30
+> oa2 base 40

+### _openalias-metadata.example

+> oa2 name=OpenAlias Project; image=https://example.openalias.org/image.png; signal=openalias.01;

+### Example Wallet Implementation

+1. The sender provides `example@openalias.org` as the string that they wish to send their funds to.

+2. Optional: fetch the `_openalias-metadata.example` record.
+If you have implemented any key-value pairs such as `image`, use them as desired.

+3. Determine based on sender context what assets and/or networks that should be reviewed.
+You should review ALL records that could be used in the context of the sending experience.
+Make lists with the applicable `asset_ticker` and `asset_network` values.

+4. Fetch all `_openalias-routing.example` records.
+For each, derive the `asset_ticker` and `asset_network` that they relate to.
+Discard all `_openalias-routing.example` records that do not match either the `asset_ticker` or `asset_network`.

+5. Sort the  `_openalias-routing.example` records by priority (lower number = higher priority).
+Skip this step if there are no `_openalias-routing.example` records.

+6. Fetch all `_openalias-payment.example` records.
+For each, derive the `asset_ticker` and `asset_network` that they relate to.
+Discard all `_openalias-payment.example` records that do not match either the `asset_ticker` or `asset_network`.

+7. Starting with highest priority routing record, search for a matching `_openalias-payment.example` record.
+If there are no matching records for that priority, then move to the next routing record.
+If there are no `_openalias-routing.example` records, then use the payment record.

+8. If there are several matching records, then select the priority record as follows:

+    1. First, filter out all `address_type` instances that are marked incompatible.
+For example, if a wallet cannot send to a bip352 address, then remove that record.
+Wallets should check compatibility with the address by seeing if the `address_type` string is supported, or through some other separate address validation logic.
+If only one record remains, then use that record.

+    2. If several records remain, have the user select which address they would like to send to, or implement local wallet logic to prioritize a preferred address type.
+For example, a wallet may wish to prioritize newer, more efficient, or more private address types by default.

+### Example Scenarios

+* If the user is sending USDT and the wallet supports the ETH and POLY networks, then the final used payment record should be `oa2 eth address=0x4838B106FCe9647Bdf1E7877BF73cE8B0BAD5f97`

+* If the user is sending BTC and the wallet supports sending to bip352 addresses, then the final used payment record should be `oa2 btc:btc address=bip352:sp1qqfk0ag4gmq87agdy8lawrlt2mf3p8myhkuxgp5s7kdck4ywwg7mjjqc2wmmtfddvevmjnlv4klmgsx4g79rr998d20r5vmxera5f2a54nu5h496v` or a user selection for the two `btc` records.

+* If the user is sending BTC and the wallet does NOt support sending to bip352 addresses, then the final used payment record should be `oa2 btc address=1KTexdemPdxSBcG55heUuTjDRYqbC5ZL8H`

+* If a user is sending USDC and the wallets supports the ETH and BASE networks, then the final used payment record should be `oa2 usdc:base address=0x4838B106FCe9647Bdf1E7877BF73cE8B0BAD5f97`.